XTAR VC4SL Charger Review: AA, 18650 and 21700 Cells

 The Charge Screen.

 There's two buttons on the charger, one changes the charge current and the other flicks between the different modes.
 The screen is basic but useful, it's easy to read and dims when you don't press a button.
 Above each channel is a red/green LED, red means that channel is charging, green means it's not.
-The screen shows the call voltage and charge current in a rev ounter style.
+The screen shows the cell voltage and charge current in a rev counter style.

 The contacts are a decent size, the spring loaded bottom contacts have no flex in them, the slides are smooth, hold cells firmly and are easy to move one handed.
 The cutout in the bottom of each channel is well defined and cups cells nicely when in use.